MechlinTech/MyersAndStauffer_GhostQA/README.md

 	- Once you find and the user is visible in the list need to click on ok till the `security` page
 	- Click on the users one by one and `Allow All` permissions
 	- Click on `Ok` and save these changes
-	- Download the provided `zip` folder for `setupApp` and extract in the same folder [Download Zip](https://github.com/MechlinTech/MyersAndStauffer_GhostQA/blob/main/SeleniumReportAPI/wwwroot/LatestSetupApp.zip)
+	- Extract the Zip in created `Published Project` folder and it should have below files/folders -
+             -  `GhostQA_API`
+	     -  `GhostQA_UI`
+	     -  `SetupApp.bat`
-	- make sure the `GhostQA_API` and `GhostQA_UI` folders are directly placed in the `Published Project` folder
+	- Make sure the `GhostQA_API` and `GhostQA_UI` folders are directly placed in the `Published Project` folder
-3. Right-click on the `SetupApp.bat` file and run it as an Administrator.
+2. Right-click on the `SetupApp.bat` file and run it as an Administrator.
 It will create two sites on IIS, one for the API and another for the UI.
 	- Once in the `command prompt` it is showing done copy the URL provided in the `command prompt` and try to open
 	- After launching the URL default user name and password would be - `admin@gmail.com` and `Admin@123`